Texas A&M Professor Receives $2 Million NIH Grant To Study Exercise Effects On Heart Disease

 improved function and why.

-suggest that there are multiple pathways to increase blood flow
+Preliminary data suggest that there are multiple pathways to

-into the heart, according to Heaps, who is passionate about
+increase blood flow into the heart, according to Heaps, who is

-“I want to reaffirm with people that being active is very
+“I want to reaffirm to people that being active is very

 important,” she said.
 “It might not be important for them to